>

 while [ 1 -eq 1 ]; do echo -n $(date) >> $OUTBASE.du;echo -n ',' >> $OUTBASE.du;du $FMW_HOME/instances/instance1/tmp/OracleBIServerComponent/coreapplication_obis1/obis_temp >> $OUTBASE.du;sleep 5; done

 Whilst on site I implemented OBIEE Connection Pool Instrumentation, so that the source of OBIEE activity on the Database can be easily identified.
-The RPD code to implement this is provided in the file instrumentation_patch.xml
+The RPD code to implement this is provided in the file instrumentation_patch.xml, with full details available here.
+Details of the OBIEE connection can now be seen through Enterprise Manager pages, as well as the database system tables such as V$SESSION:

 The dashboard investigated was Management/Profit and Loss.
 This is now made up of four analyses; at week and period level, and at L1 and L2 of the hierarchy.
 An OBIEE Condition object is used to determine which analysis to display on the dashboard page.